AmbrogioMB/AmbrogioMB.github.io/README.md

 **TU Delft**

-I spent one month from mid-April to mid-May 2023 in [TU Delft](https://www.tudelft.nl/) as a guest of the [STAR Lab](https://starlab.ewi.tudelft.nl/) working on AI and optimization with Dr. Neil Yorke-Smith.
+I spent one month from mid-April to mid-May 2023 in [TU Delft](https://www.tudelft.nl/), Delft, Netherlands, as a guest of the [STAR Lab](https://starlab.ewi.tudelft.nl/) working on AI and optimization with Dr. Neil Yorke-Smith.
 The funding for my visiting period was provided by [TAILOR](https://tailor-network.eu/).

 [<font size="2">back on top</font>](#toc)